ShivendraAgrawal/EduAR/README.md

 ![img2](https://github.com/ShivendraAgrawal/EduAR/blob/master/EduAR%20gifs/GIF2.gif?raw=true)

 This will help learners to generate visually anchored 3D text for all the texts in a scene.
 Then they can tap the desired text and enter the visual aide of EduAR.
-They can view words, sentences or paragraphs as per their convinience.
+*Text Editor Features*
+The text editor has all the standard copy, share, define options as well as a unique read mode.
+This allows the users to just focus on one paragraph, sentence or word at a time and swipe to the next segment.
+The font size option is also provided to change the font size as per convinience.

 ![img3](https://github.com/ShivendraAgrawal/EduAR/blob/master/EduAR%20gifs/GIF3.gif?raw=true)